Arshia-Izadyar/flappy-bird-clone/README.md

 written in python with pygame 🎮

+How to paly :

+1) first install pygame

+		pip install pygame==3.2.0

+2) or install from requirements.txt

+		pip install -r requirements.txt

+3) run the game in terminal (Windows)

+		py main.py

+4) run the game in terminal (Linux or Mac)

+		python main.py

-press Esc or up arrow key to start ⬆️
+5) press up arrow key to start ⬆️

-press Space or up arrow key to jump 🦘
+6) press Space or up arrow key to jump 🦘

+7) press Esc to quit

 ENJOY ✌️